uaraven/semblance/docs/manual.md

   <Value> can be either a single value or a collection (list or vector).

   `as-int` function does not perform rounding and simply drops fractional part of the double number.

        (as-int 10.6) -> 10
        (as-int [10.6 11.2 12.8]) -> [10 11 12]

+  `as-double` function converts any number into double

        (as-double 10) -> 10.0
        (as-double [10 11 12]) -> [10.0 11.0 12.0]

+  **PARSE-NUMBER**

-  Neither `as-int` nor `as-double` can be used to parse string into number.
+  Neither `as-int` nor `as-double` can be used to parse string into number, for that use `parse-number`.
+  `parse-number` accepts string or collection of strings as a parameter and returns number or collection of numbers.
+  It automatically determines correct numeric type from string.

+       (parse-number "12e-4")  -> DOUBLE {12e-4}
+       (parse-number "22") -> LONG{22}
+       (parse-number ["11.44", "98"]) -> [11.44 98]

+  If non-string is passed to the function or string is not a number then exception will be thrown.

   **STRINGS**